Unlocking the Secrets of Background Eraser Tool Photoshop

 So, where is the Tolerance feature located?
 You will find it in the Options Bar on the right side of the Limits option.

 50% is the default value of Tolerance.
-And this value is a good starting level.
-But it is advisable to set the Tolerance level to the lower side of the subject and the backdrop color is too similar.
+This value is a good starting level.
+It is advisable to set the Tolerance level to the lower side of the subject and the backdrop color is too similar.

 While going for a higher Tolerance value, the difference between the subject and background color options is too high.
-In this image, the difference between the sky’s and leaves’ colors is high.
+This image shows a high difference between the sky’s and leaves’ colors.

 Finally, if you see how many tolerance settings are being applied, you can’t see the background eraser to delete the background except for the part of your image.
 It is time to use the Protected Foreground Color.

 To solve this issue, let’s undo the previous step.
 So, press Ctrl + Z (for Windows) or Command + Z (for Mac).
-And clicking inside the checkbox, turn the Foreground Color option ON.
+Clicking inside the checkbox, turn the Foreground Color option ON.

 Now, press and don’t release the Alt (for Windows) or Option (for Mac) key to select the sample color.

 For the time being, you will switch to the Eyedropper tool.
-And then, click on one of the flowers to select the sample color.
-Now your selected sample color will protect via Photoshop.
+Then, click on one of the flowers to select the sample color.
+Now, your selected sample color will be protected via Photoshop.

-To ensure that your sample color is selected as the new Foreground Color, look at the swatch option in the Tools panel bottom portion.
-You will find that the new Foreground Color change to your selected color.
+To ensure your sample color is selected as the new Foreground Color, look at the swatch option at the bottom of the Tools panel.
+You will find that the new Foreground Color changes to your selected color.

-Since the flower color is not protected, drag the crosshair cursor all over the flowers’ place, the Background Eraser will erase background only, and you will get a better output this time.
+Since the flower color is not protected, drag the crosshair cursor over the flowers’ place.
+The Background Eraser will delete the background only, and you will get a better output this time.
 The flower color will remain unchanged, and Photoshop will erase the sky color.

 It is recommended to Turn off the Foreground Color option once you finish working with the tool.
 Otherwise, you will be surprised by an unwanted result when you use the Background Eraser Tool next time.